APaul06/AP-Python-Project-Preposal-/preposal.md

 ## Do you have any questions of your own?

-Let's say I need to use online information for
+If I need to use information from online like example DNA/RNA/Protein sequences.
+Would I need to cite where I got the information/data from and if so how?